anshangPro/CS205-Matrix/report.md

 ### Reshape

 When storing the data of matrix, we use a pointer to allocate a connected space to store all the data so that the reshape is easy for us.
 We first do a check on whether the reshape size is equal to the previous one, If unmatched, then throw a exception.
 Else, we change the col and row definition.

+### Slicing

+The function return value is the matrix after slicing while the original matrix keeps not change.
+We give check on the size and support exception throwing.

 ### Convolution
 ​	As for convolution, we first extend the matrix the matrix size by kernel size.
 Then use the up-left center of kernel as the convolution kernel to do the calculation.